Brooke Totman

-Brooke Totman is an American actor.
-Totman is most notable for her time as cast member on the sketch comedy series MADtv.
+Brooke Totman (born December 27, 1978) is an American actress who is best known for her time as a featured cast member on the television series Mad TV and for starring in the critically acclaimed web-series, The Benefits of Gusbandry.

 Life and career

-Brooke Totman was born on December 27, 1978, in Roseburg, Oregon and graduated from Grants Pass High.
-During her senior year, she received a college scholarship from the America's Junior Miss Program after she won the title of Oregon's Junior Miss.
-Totman majored in Theatre Performance at the University of Oregon where she was awarded the Outstanding Undergraduate Performance scholarship by her professors.
-She spent her last semester abroad, studying Theatre Criticism in London.
+Brooke Totman was born on December 27, 1978 in Roseburg, Oregon and graduated from Grants Pass High School.
+Totman majored in Theatre Performance at the University of Oregon.
+She spent her last semester abroad studying Theatre Criticism in London.
 After college, Totman moved to Los Angeles where she spent four years training at the improv and sketch comedy theatre, the Groundlings, eventually becoming a member of their Sunday company.